boltops-tools/lono/docs/_reference/lono-param-generate.md

 ## Description

-generate all parameter files to json format
+Generate all parameter files to `output/params`.

-Example:
+## Example

-To generate a CloudFormation json parameter files in the params folder to the output/params folder.
+To generate a CloudFormation json parameter files in the params folder to the `output/params` folder.

-    lono-params generate
+    lono param generate

-If you have output/params/my-stack.txt.
-It will generate a CloudFormation json file in output/output/params/my-stack.json.

 ## Options